An Echo in the Bone

 An Echo in the Bone is the seventh book in the Outlander series of novels by Diana Gabaldon.
 Centered on time travelling 20th century doctor Claire Fraser and her 18th century Scottish Highlander warrior husband Jamie Fraser, the books contain elements of historical fiction, romance, adventure and fantasy.

 First published and released in the United States on September 22, 2009, the novel continues the adventures of Claire and Jamie in the 18th century, as well as their daughter, Brianna MacKenzie and her husband, Roger MacKenzie, who returned to the 20th century at the end of the previous book, A Breath of Snow and Ashes.

 Plot summary

 In the 20th century at Lallybroch, Brianna, Roger, Jem, and Mandy are reading letters from Claire and Jamie from the past, one of which mentions hidden gold, with a location known only to Jem.
+Roger's ancestor William Buchleigh "Buck" MacKenzie shows up at Lallybroch, having accidentally gone through the stones at Craigh na Dun in 1778.
 Given his date of death on the family record, Brianna and Roger know he is unlikely to make it safely back.
 Rob Cameron, one of Brianna's coworkers, kidnaps Jem, and it appears that he has taken Jem into the past.
-Roger and William travel through time to find them, but Rob appears at Brianna's home and orders her to tell Jem to disclose the location of the gold.
+Roger and Buck travel through time to find them, "Take me to Jeremiah," Roger thinks.
+But Rob appears at Brianna's home and orders her to tell Jem to disclose the location of the gold.
 Jem is locked underground at the dam where Brianna and Rob work.
 He finds an electric train and starts an escape; his fate is unseen.